centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

                                                                                             Administration > Options > RRDTool to modify it.             -

 status_path                    RRD file directory for statuses                              RRD file directory, for example /var/lib/centreon/status     -

+write_metrics                  Enable write_metrics                                         Enable or not write_metrics.                                 -

+write_status                   Enable write_status                                          Enable or not write_status.                                  -

+store_in_data_bin              Enable store_in_data_bin                                     Enable or not store in performance data in data_bin.                    -

 ============================== ============================================================ ============================================================ ===========================================================